heaset/FlyClicker/README.md

-# AutoClicker
+# FlyClicker

-🖱️ AutoClicker is a simple application that automates mouse clicks at specified intervals with jitter and settings saving.
+🖱️ FlyClicker is a simple application that automates mouse clicks at specified intervals with jitter and settings saving.
 It also allows you to set hotkeys to start and stop clicking.

 ## Features